alexandreroberts/alexandreroberts.github.io/index.md

 ### forthcoming

+"Islamicate Alchemy in Greek Letters on the First Page of *Marcianus graecus* 299."

+> *Byzantinische Zeitschrift* 115.1 (accepted November 2021; expected to appear April 2022).

 "Byzantine-Islamic Scientific Culture in the Astronomical Diagrams of Chioniades on John of Damascus."

 > In *The Diagram Paradigm: Cross-Cultural Approaches*, ed.
 Jeffrey Hamburger, David Roxburgh, and Linda Safran (Washington, DC: Dumbarton Oaks, forthcoming 2022).